diveshuttam/codechef-archive/README.md

 ```

 ## NOTE
-The scripts in this repo doesn't use the actual oauth based api: https://api.codechef.com/...
+The scripts in this repo don't use the actual oauth based api: `https://api.codechef.com/`
-instead this uses https://www.codechef.com/api/... as later does not
+instead they use `https://www.codechef.com/api/` as later does not
 require authentication and doesn't have limits so quite easy to archive data.